AriaFallah/mobx-store/README.md

 #### Using with react

-One of the best things about the store is that you can use it with `mobx-react` like any other observable.
+One of the best things about the store is that you can use it with `mobx-react` because it's based upon mobx.

 For example to display some lists of objects, that automatically updates the view when you add another one.